 Section 12 of the Act lays down that all communications and notices to any trade union must be addressed to its registered office.
 If a trade union changes the address of its registered office, it must inform the registrar within the period of fourteen days in writing, and the registrar shall record the changed address in the register mentioned under Section 8 of the Act.

 Section 13 : incorporation of registered trade union

 Section 13 of the Act states that every trade union which is registered according to the provisions of the Act shall:

 - Be corporate by the name under which it is registered.

 - have perpetual succession and a common seal.

 - Power to contract and hold and acquire any movable and immovable property.

 - By the said name can sue and be sued.

-Section 15 to Section 28 elucidates the rights which a registered trade union has and also the liabilities which can be imposed against it.
+Sections 15 to 28 elucidate the rights which a registered trade union has and also the liabilities which can be imposed against them.

-- Salaries to be given to the office-bearers.
+- Salaries are to be given to the office-bearers.